 Avoiding the Lines at Dessert Salon & SignOut: Some people enjoy waiting in line on Sunday afternoon for the Dessert Salon to open, and Monday morning for the SignOut to begin.
 This is not mandatory — neither event is based on scarcity.
-The dessert table is constantly refilled throughout the Salon; the SignOut lasts 90 minutes.
-The tables for the dessert salon are closely packed and difficult to navigate when the room is nearing capacity.
+The dessert table is constantly refilled throughout the Salon, and the SignOut lasts 90 minutes.
+The tables for the Dessert Salon are closely packed and difficult to navigate when the room is nearing capacity.
 WisCon uses a numbered-seating system to seat people at the Dessert Salon, with the lowest numbers reserved for people who need the help of assistive devices or staff to be seated.
 Check in with Safety or Registration to ensure you can be seated in the first groups, should you require it.
 There will be chairs available near the door for people who need to sit until their number is called.

-There is long-term, free accessible parking in local public parking ramps.
-One is catty-corner from the Concourse — you can leave your vehicle for the entire con.
-The other is behind the Inn on the Park, one block away from the Square.
+There is long-term, accessible parking in local public parking ramps.
+The closest parking ramp is catty-corner from the Concourse on North Carroll Street.
 Almost every block that has any parking has one accessible stall.
 However, some of these stalls have three-hour limits even for disabled-permit holders.
-Downtown Madison is thoroughly curb ramped, and downtown there are barely a dozen public places lacking a level entrance.
+Downtown Madison is thoroughly curb-ramped, but there are a handful of restaurants, shops, and other public places that lack a level entrance.

-- Most of the programming rooms are illuminated with fluorescent lighting.
+- Most of the rooms are illuminated with fluorescent lighting.

-- Members bring a lot of reading materials only regular print.
-The 2nd floor corridor contains “freebie” tables groaning with info on events, zines, books, con bids, art shows, political theater, and much more.
+- Members bring a lot of reading materials offered only in regular print.
+The 2nd floor corridor contains “freebie” tables containing information on events, zines, books, con bids, art shows, political theater, and much more.
 Party announcements and such decorate the walls.

-- Folks with severe nut allergies must definitely avoid the Consuite, Tiptree Bake Sale, and Dessert Salon (more details at Eating.)
+- Folks with severe nut allergies must definitely avoid the Con Suite, Otherwise Award Bake Sale, and Dessert Salon (more details at Eating.)